Indigenous education: Organizations

 Many organizations work to promote Indigenous methods of education.
 Indigenous peoples have founded and actively run several of these organizations.
 On a global scale, many of these organizations engage in active knowledge transfer in an effort to protect and promote Indigenous knowledge and education modes.

 One such organization, the Indigenous Education Institute (IEI), aims to apply Indigenous knowledge and tradition to a contemporary context, with a particular focus on astronomy and other scientific disciplines.

 Another such organization is the World Indigenous Nations Higher Education Consortium (WINHEC), which was launched during the World Indigenous Peoples Conference on Education (WIPCE) at Delta Lodge, Kananaskis Country in Alberta, Canada in August 2002.
-The founding members were Australia, Hawaiʻi, Alaska, the American Indian Higher Education Consortium of the United States, Canada, the Wänanga of Aotearoa (New Zealand), and Saamiland (North Norway).
+The founding members were Australia, Hawaiʻi, Alaska, the American Indian Higher Education Consortium of the United States, Canada, the Wänanga of Aotearoa (New Zealand), and Sápmi (North Norway).
 The stated aims of WINHEC include the provision of an international forum for Indigenous peoples to pursue common goals through higher education.